CTRL+P to print this page

 - Work with the group’s facilitator to prepare an agenda for each meeting.

-- Co-Chair is to act as Chair whenever the Chair participates in the discussion.
+- Co-Chair is to act as Chair in the Chair’s absence or when the Chair participates in the discussion.

 SECTION X – FEES AND EXPENSES